francescoTheSantis/Mixture-of-CB-Experts/README.md

     - `DATA_PATH` - Path to load datasets
     - `PROJECT_NAME` (optional) - Project identifier for logging

+3. **Datasets**:
+    Most datasets are automatically downloaded and processed when needed.
+For CIFAR10/CIFAR100, you need to manually download prerequisite text files (one-time setup):
+    - Download `cifar10_filtered.txt` and `cifar10_classes.txt` from [Label-free-CBM](https://github.com/Trustworthy-ML-Lab/Label-free-CBM/tree/main)
+    - Place them in `{DATA_PATH}/cifar10/` directory
+    - Same for CIFAR100: download and place in `{DATA_PATH}/cifar100/`

 ## Running Experiments

 To replicate all experiments from the paper: